25 things to see and do in Nerja and Torrox, the city of Europe’s Balcony

-Nerja is one of the most important cities in Eastern Costa del Sol and one of the most popular tourist destinations in Andalusia.
+Nerja is one of the most important cities in Eastern Costa del Sol and one of the most popular tourist destinations in Andalucia.
 It became famous internationally thanks to the TV series Verano Azul (Blue Summer) and features wide beaches where you can have a rest.
 This gorgeous town in Malaga has a special charm oozing from its streets, and has one of the most prominent monuments of Prehistoric Europe, the Caves of Nerja.

 Do not miss this opportunity with all the activities to do in Nerja and its neighbour town Torrox, known for having the best climate of Europe.
 You will love the experience, and that’s why we want to recommend 25 things you must take into account when visiting this destination.